ronhombre/KyberKotlin/README.md

 ## Introduction

-This is a 100% Kotlin/JVM implementation of CRYSTALS-Kyber (ML-KEM).
+This is a 100% Kotlin/JVM implementation of ML-KEM.
 It uses a Kotlin [hash](https://github.com/KotlinCrypto/hash) library in order to implement SHAKE and SHA3 within the library.
 Unfortunately, due to support for X.509 encoding, this project had to use Bouncy Castle's bcutil-jdk18on library.

 The goal for this project is to decouple from the aforementioned libraries that are not implemented in Kotlin.
 This is in order to support Kotlin Multiplatform.

+### Capabilities (For the pure Kotlin version)
+* Encapsulation (Unsuccessful)
+* Decapsulation (Unsuccessful)

+NOTE: THIS VERSION IS STILL IN DEVELOPMENT.
+PLEASE HELP ME FIX MANY OF MY MISTAKES.

-### Capabilities
+### Capabilities (For the kyberJCE-based version)

 * Public Key (Assymetric)
 * Private Key (Assymetric)